Drowser2430/StormMate/README.md

 ## 🔐 License

-This project is provided under the [MIT License](./LICENSE), with one restriction:
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).

-> **Commercial use is not permitted without explicit permission.**

-To license this system for use in a product, service, or organization, email:

-📩 **stormmate-licensing@protonmail.com**
+You may share this work with attribution, but you may not use it commercially, modify it, or distribute derivatives.
+For licensing inquiries or commercial interest, contact: dariusrowserbiz@gmail.com
 ---

 ## 🌍 Want to Contribute?